elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ; ⇒ [2 4 6 8 10]
 ```

 Again, notice that `filter-even-reducer` explicitly uses `even?` as its predicate.
-As before, let's extract that out and let the user pass in whatever they want.
+As before, let’s extract that out and let the user pass in whatever they want.

 ```clojure
 (defn filter-reducer